 Once you have a new lead or customer in your system, it's important to keep them engaged with information that's relevant to them.
 Use your email software to segment your list and send out emails related to insurance they've expressed interest in or already purchased.

 These can provide a mix of educational and sales-related content.
 For instance, say you've recently signed up a new customer for a Medicare Advantage plan.
 Some of your follow-up emails might link to blog posts you've done on various Medicare topics.
 Others might be reminders about open enrollment periods or explanations of other plan options they could consider.

 One common format is the newsletter, which allows you to devote short sections to each part of your business or upcoming events that you want to talk about.
 That makes it a great tool for communicating a range of information to your audience.

 If you create small sections within your newsletter and separate them with headers, you allow your readers the opportunity to skip ahead to the sections that interest them the most.
-Anywhere around 200 words seems to be the sweet spot.
+Anywhere around 200 words per section seems to be the sweet spot.
 Add in some high-quality photos, an email signature at the bottom, and your basic layout is good to go.

 Again, one of the main benefits of email marketing is how it helps you stay engaged with your customers.
 Some of your emails should simply be about strengthening that relationship.
 You can set up automated emails to go out on your clients' birthdays, season's greetings emails, or simple "thank you" emails on their renewal date.
 Let them know how much you appreciate their business.